Your shoulders are much more important than you think.

 They can help give your body the raw materials they need to make a full recovery and they can also provide certain amino acids which can help further aid in the recovery process.

-You simply cannot work out your shoulder muscles seriously and expect to get great results without taking recovery and nutrition into account.
+You simply cannot work out your shoulder muscles and expect to get great results without taking recovery and nutrition into account.

 You know you need to get a hold on your nutrition, so you can optimize your recovery.
 So how do you do that?